Yarroudh/ZRect3D/README.md

-# Automatic correction of negative height-above-ground in 3D Building Models
+# Automatic correction of negative Height-above-ground in 3D Building Models

 ## Usage of the CLI
 After installation, you have a small program called <code>zrect</code>, to see its possibilities: